stzendejo/VersionOne.SDK.NET.ObjectModel/DEVELOPING.md

 2. Microsoft IIS 7 or higher
 3. Git for Windows (For its Git Bash command line shell)

-Install Git for Windows from http://msysgit.github.com/ if you do not alread have it.
+_Install Git for Windows from http://msysgit.github.com/ if you do not already have it._

 ### If SQL Server is installed at "(local)" on your workstation